Headshot of Patrick Kastner

 Biography

-Originally from Germany, Kastner holds a M.S. in Sustainable Building Science from TU Munich, and a B.S. in Energy Engineering from FAU Erlangen-Nuremberg.
-While in Munich, he was fortunate enough to study at the Center for Digital Technology and Management (CDTM) and enjoyed his time leading the operations team at TEDxTUM.
+Originally from Germany, he holds an M.S. in Sustainable Building Science from the Technical University of Munich (TU Munich) and a B.S. in Energy Engineering from FAU Erlangen-Nuremberg.
+While in Munich, he studied at the Center for Digital Technology and Management (CDTM) and led the operations team at TEDxTUM.